dwyl/contributing/README.md

 + For work in sprints, a **milestone** is added **at the sprint planning session** to group the user stories with its relevant sprint;
 this gives _everyone_ in the team a **_clear_ picture** of what is ***planned***.

+> **Note**: For independent open source modules or hobby projects we **estimate** on an **ad hoc basis _before_ work starts** on the issue.
+Just because we are doing Open Source work does not mean we shouldn't estimate our time.
+Some of our open source modules are made to solve a problem in a client project/product.
+If you are doing work on an Open Source module during "client work" time, please "mirror" the issue in the Project and add _ensure_ you estimate in _both_ places so the PO on the project is aware of what you are doing.

 <br /><br /><br />